grimmelm/ctech404/ctech402/module_5/M5_Codio_PROJECT/exercise_specs.md

 ## Exercise Instructions

+In English, the following letters are vowels: A, E, I, O, U, and sometimes Y. <br>

-Write a function that counts the number of vowels in a given string.
-Your function should do each of the following: <br>
+Write a program that counts the number of vowels in a string and outputs that value to the screen. <br>

-1. Prompt the user for an input string as the function argument. <br>
+1. Prompt a user to enter a string on the command line. <br>
-2. Count the number of vowels in the input string. <br>
+2. Write a function that takes that string as an argument, counts the number of vowels in the string, and returns that integer value.
-3. Return the correct integer value. <br>
-4. Print the number of vowels in the string to the terminal.<br>
+3. Print the number of vowels in the string. <br>

-For this the purposes of this exercise, we will consider  A, E, I, O and U as vowels. <br>
+For this the purposes of this exercise, we will only consider A, E, I, O and U as vowels.

-Keep in mind that the string may be input as upper or lower case.
-Use string functions to convert your string to uppercase or lowercase to correctly account for all vowels in the entered string.
+Keep in mind that the string may be input as an upper or lower case string.
+Use string methods to properly convert your string to uppercase or lowercase to correctly find all vowels in the entered string.

 Sample Output: <br>

 Enter a string: [User inputs string <code>broccoli</code>] There are 3 vowels in string broccoli

+<b>[Another option as seen in the solution code is to allow students to enter which vowel they want to find.
+For example: there are 3 As]</b>

 ## Any Unique Requirements or Notes?